-Trying to shield its adherents from the overwhelming dread they’ve exposed them to, weapon managers develop threat deterrents they believe so ghastly that none would dare challenge them.
+Trying to shield its adherents from the overwhelming dread they’ve exposed them to, weapon managers develop threat deterrents they believe so ghastly that none dare challenge them.
 Alas, WeaponWorld ordains this challenge: “The best defense is a good offense.”
 In the long run, no-one’s agonizing death has deterred anyone from anything; it has only given momentary satisfaction to local psychopaths.

 In this text, we’ll avoid terms like “war mentality” and “warfare mentality”.
 War mentality is to weapon mentality what road rage is to defensive driving.
-Neither weapon managers nor defensive drivers would prefer a violent collision.
+Neither weapon managers nor defensive drivers prefer a violent collision.

 Only rarely will we use terms like militarism or fascism as substitutes for weapon mentality.
-It is much more widespread and subtle; it infects “free” democracies as intensely as dictatorships.
+It is much more widespread and subtle; it infects “free” democracies as intensively as dictatorships.
 Indeed, free citizens of free republics are better weapon technicians than the slaves of a dictatorship.
 A people that calls itself peace loving can manage its killing more skillfully than another that thirsts for foreign blood.

-If you consider yourself a lover of peace, pure beyond reproach – even though you’ve not bothered to sort out your peace and weapon priorities – you’re actually a weapon fellow traveler and a pillar of the weapon status quo.
+If you consider yourself a lover of peace, pure beyond reproach – even though you’ve never bothered to sort out your peace and weapon priorities – you’re actually a weapon fellow traveler and a pillar of the weapon status quo.

 Like alcoholics in denial, we worsen our addiction to weapon mentality insofar we deny it.